Offliners/Machine-Learning/README.md

    Open your cmd，and then input `pip list`

-* 3. How to delete the module installed?
+* 3.How to delete the module installed?

    Open your cmd, and then input `pip uninstall (module_name)`